 How often does Committee meet?

-During the current investigation the Committee will be meeting regularly.
+The Committee are meeting regularly to consider this inquiry.
 You can find details about future confirmed public meetings of the Committee on the website here.